halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 You may have noticed that the `getFlagValue()` method also provides a simplified way of adding a callback on the change event for a flag key.
 Since Node.js supports streaming, all flag changes are streamed to the server, allowing us to receive and react to flag changes in real-time.
 This wrapper can make adding that callback easier for the developer.

 Using this wrapper involves creating an instance of the `Client` class, passing the initialized client to the `User`.
-Thnen, I can get the flag variation for that user and pass the result to a setter function.
+Then, I can get the flag variation for that user and pass the result to a setter function.
 That same setter function can be passed as the callback for any changes to that flag key.

 ```javascript
 // client is a singleton